in a city that's inspired musicians, writers and artists…

 I went to the fall foliage workshop just wanting to have fun with other photographers, enjoy a chance to play with my camera, and figure out a few difficulties I had technically.
 I got that and so much more.
 So when Nick says it will re-energize your passion and build your confidence, it is NO EXAGGERATION!!!!!
 And it is loads of fun to boot!!!!
 (I hope to see y’all at another workshop down the road!)
 A workshop with Nick is not only a learning experience, but one where we laughed and shared our love for photography while building friendships in the process!
 I get emotional every time I look at the photos.
 Trying to find the words to capture the weekend and explain it to friends and family… “Awesome” and “amazing” and “wonderful” repeated over and over and over is pretty much what I’ve come up with so far.
 I think this is a case where I’ll have to let my photos speak for themselves!
 Nick and his wife Anne are as kind and fun as they seem online…even more so in person, I do believe!
 I hope to be able to attend once again!
 One of the attendees described it as a “once in a lifetime experience that I hope happens more than just once”— a perfect description of how I feel!Terryl Hicks, Louisiana

 Wow, Nick!
 Thanks for the incredible weekend!
 I was the newbie of the weekend, having just discovered your teachings a few months before the workshop.
 I still hadn’t had time to finish a single class.
 But fate intervened.
 With two weeks notice, I discovered an extremely rare open weekend in our family schedule.
 No easy feat with four young children.
 I took a chance and dove headfirst into an amazing experience.
 I was definitely the least experienced photographer for the weekend.
 And walked away with skills I will use the rest of my life.
 And friends.
-Even the imperfections of the weekend are what made it perfect.
 I’m forever grateful to be a part of the first weekend workshop.
 Thanks from the bottom of my heart.
 I’m no longer just a mom who likes to take pictures.
 I’m a photographer!”Cynthia Barclay, Ohio